-Grow was established in Sydney in 1957 by a small group of people who believed that, together, they could support each other to overcome the difficulties they experienced in their everyday lives and go on to live a life full of hope and aspiration.
+Grow was established in Sydney in 1957 by a small group of people who believed that, together, they could support each other to overcome the difficulties they experienced in their everyday lives and go on to live lives full of hope and aspiration.
 In 2017 Grow celebrated 60 years of continuous mutual help and peer support services in Australia for people living with mental illness.

-Grow is a national organisation where our principal activity is to support people's mental health recovery through a Program of mutual help and personal development in a Group setting.
+Grow is a national organisation where our principal activity is to support people's mental health recovery through a program of mutual help and personal development in a group setting.
 Group members share their experiences of recovery and provide ongoing support and friendship and connection to community.
-There are 150 Groups across Australia.
-In 2017 we established Groups that meet via video conference, with a focus on people in rural and remote Australia.
-Research into our eGrow program is with the Centre of Online Health, the University of Queensland, with evaluated findings being presented in late 2018.
-Grow also provides mutual help Groups in prisons, for carers and focused groups for young people (under 30).
+There are 150 groups across Australia.
+In 2017 we began establishing groups that meet via video conference, with a focus on people in rural and remote Australia.
+Research into our eGrow program was undertaken by the Centre of Online Health at the University of Queensland, with evaluated findings presented in late 2018.
+Grow also provides mutual help groups in prisons, for carers and focused groups for young people (under 30).

 Grow is using its experience with consumer led recovery to develop early intervention programs for use in schools and the broader community.
-In 2017-2018 we provided 24 Get Growing Programs in Northern Territory, Queensland, New South Wales and South Australia.
+In 2018-2019 we provided 24 Get Growing Programs in schools in the Northern Territory, Queensland, New South Wales and South Australia.